sav-che/TL-2/Authors/Russegger, Joseph von {std. Russegger}.md

-> [!cite] BHL link: this entry starts at [page 1001](https://www.biodiversitylibrary.org/item/103624#page/1015/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 1001](https://www.biodiversitylibrary.org/page/33190472) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Russegger, Joseph von (1802-1863), Austrian traveller; trained as a mining engineer in Schemnitz (now Banska Stiavnica); in Austrian government service 1825; general manager at Böckstein nr Gastein 1827-1835; travelled in the Near East and Europe 1835-1841; mining director at Wieliczka 1841; at Hull 1843; director of the mining academy and of the lower Austrian mining industry at Schemnitz 1850-1863; ennobled (Ritter) 1853. (*Russegger*).
+Russegger, Joseph von (1802-1863), Austrian traveller; trained as a mining engineer in Schemnitz (now Banska Stiavnica); in Austrian government service 1825; general manager at Böckstein nr Gastein 1827-1835; travelled in the Near East and Europe 1835-1841; mining director at Wieliczka 1841; at Hull 1843; director of the mining academy and of the lower Austrian mining industry at Schemnitz 1850-1863; ennobled (Ritter) 1853.
+**Abbreviated name**: *Russegger*

 #### Herbarium and types